Rock hard abs don't come from sit-ups alone. Incorporate more intense exercises, such as the hanging leg raise to challenge your entire core.

-The iliopsoas is a composite of two muscles -- the iliacus and the psoas major.
+The iliopsoas is composed of two muscles -- the iliacus and the psoas major.
 These muscles, also known as the hip flexors, are the prime movers for flexing the thigh and flexing the trunk.
 The iliopsoas is the primary muscle worked during a hanging leg raise.

-The rectus femoris the is one of the four quadriceps muscles and is the most superficial muscle in the middle of the anterior thigh.
+The rectus femoris the is one of the four quadriceps muscles.
+It is the most superficial muscle in the middle of the front of the thigh.
 This muscle works with the iliopsoas to flex the hips during a leg raise.
 The rectus femoris also crosses the knee joint and assists the other quadriceps muscles in extending the knee.

-The tensor fascia lata is a synergist of the iliopsoas and rectus femoris muscles during hip flexion.
+The tensor fascia latae assists the iliopsoas and rectus femoris muscles during hip flexion.
 The muscle is located on the upper lateral thigh and is enclosed between layers of connective tissue known as fascia.

 The adductors are a group of muscles located on the inner thighs and consist of the adductor magnus, adductor longus and adductor brevis.
 These muscles along with the pectineus work to press the thighs together as you raise your legs.

-The rectus abdominis are the most superficial and medial muscles of the abdomen.
-The muscles flex and rotate the lumbar region of the vertebral column, stabilize the pelvis during walking, and increase intra-abdominal pressure.
-The rectus abdominis muscles are not engaged during a hanging leg raise until your knees rise above hip level and you life your pubis toward your sternum.
+The rectus abdominis are the most superficial of the abdomen -- forming the enviable six-pack in lean athletes.
+The muscles flex and rotate the lower back and stabilize the pelvis during walking.
+The rectus abdominis muscles are not engaged during a hanging leg raise until your knees rise above hip level and your pubis lifts toward your chest.

 The muscles of your forearms, shoulders and back are used to grasp the bar, support your weight and stabilize your back and shoulder joints when you perform hanging leg raises.